 The test preambles for normal mode are listed in table A.6-1 and the test parameter msg1-FrequencyStart is set to 0.
 The test preambles for high speed train restricted set type A are listed in A.6-3 and the test preambles for high speed train restricted set type B are listed in A.6-4.
 The test parameter msg1-FrequencyStart for high speed train is set to 0.

+The test preambles for PRACH with LRA=1151 and LRA=571 are listed in table A.6-6.

 8.4.2.2 Minimum requirements for Normal Mode